Here are books I read recently. Mix of technical, non-fiction, and power-hungry loonies fighting with swords.

 I picked this up in my ongoing effort to consume the classics of computer science.
 It’s well-written, lean and to the point, but I didn’t get a lot out of it.
 I’ve used C-inspired languages for years so none of the constructs were new.
 If you’re starting out though and will use C professionally it might be a decent first resource.
 The exercises make for fun challenges.

-The minimalism of C is refreshing compared to complex monstrosities like C++.
+The minimalism of C is refreshing compared with complex monstrosities like C++.
 No generics, no lambdas, not even classes.
 I never fell in love with the language like others have — give me Python or Clojure any day of the week — but I understand the appeal.

 A Tour of C++